Affiliate links on SoundGuys may earn us a commission. Learn more.

 Best Lightning headphones

 Apple iPhones have been lacking a headphone jack for a few years now, and even though we knew it was a bad idea at the time we still had hope that maybe this product category would blossom into something new and cool.
 It hasn’t.
 So if you’re looking for the best lightning headphones let me just preface this by saying that, just like USB-C headphones, you shouldn’t spend your money on these.
-That said, we’re still going to be pick which ones are the best, starting with the ones that come with your phone.
-If you want a pair of Lightning headphones, just stick with the Apple Earpods that came in the box.
+That said, we’re still going to pick which ones are the best.

-If you’re getting urge to try some lightning headphones, just stick with the Apple Earpods.
+If you’re getting the urge to try some lightning headphones, you can still find the Apple EarPods online for cheap.
 These might not sound great, but if you can get a decent fit they’re fine for casual listening and podcasts.
 Plus, the microphone that’s built into them isn’t terrible.
-The main reason why you should just use these though, is that they’re free and made to use with your phone.

-If you’re going to invest in a pair of headphones, you want some sort of inter-operability and right now that doesn’t exist with Lightning headphones.
-If you get a pair, you can only use them with a Lightning device.
-And considering Apple made the Earpods specifically for the iPhone that’s your best bet.
+If you’re going to invest in a pair of headphones, you want some sort of interoperability and that doesn’t exist with Lightning headphones.
+If you get a pair, you can only use them with an iOS device with a Lightning connector, and those are dwindling in number.

-The Pioneer Rayz Plus features active noise cancelling
+The Pioneer Rayz Plus features active noise canceling

-The Rayz Plus features decent active noise cancelling, given its sub-$100 price tag.
-While its performance may not hold a candle to other ANC earbuds, like the Sony WF-1000XM3, it does a good enough job at attenuating light chatter, and loud hums from air conditioners.
+The Rayz Plus features decent active noise canceling, given its sub-$100 price tag.
+While its performance may not hold a candle to other ANC earbuds, it does a good enough job at attenuating light chatter and loud hums from air conditioners.
 Sound quality is also good, with a slightly-boosted bass that will satisfy most listeners.

 One of the most annoying aspects of using Lighting headphones is the fact that you can’t charge your iPhone or iPad while listening.
 Fortunately, the Rayz Plus solves this with its inclusion of a Lighting port.
 Just plug your charging cable into the earbuds while listening and you won’t ever have to worry about running out of power.